discretize/discretize-guides/builds/elementalist/power-tempest/index.md

 The <Specialization name="Tempest" text="Power Tempest"/> is a strong DPS variant for fractals with various utilities the <Specialization name="weaver"/> counterpart doesn't offer.

-It has very high burst damage in fast-paced fights and its overall DPS is only contested by the [Sword Weaver](/builds/elementalist/power-sword-weaver) and [Staff Weaver](/builds/elementalist/power-staff-weaver) on huge hitboxes.
+It has very high burst damage in fast-paced fights and its overall DPS is only contested by the [Sword Weaver](/builds/elementalist/power-sword-weaver) on huge hitboxes.
 Thanks to <Skill name="Overload Air"/> the group's damage is buffed by around 1k DPS, so at least one <Specialization name="Tempest"/> is never a bad idea when thinking about group composition.

 Apart from great DPS, the build afflicts tons of <Condition name="vulnerability"/> and helps keeping up <Boon name="might"/> with <Skill name="Heat Sync"/>.